Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 The presence of both Acadian and non-Acadian Duboiss in many South Louisiana communities created a complex genealogical mix for this family.
 Duboiss came to Louisiana as early as the 1720s, but their Acadian namesakes did appear until late in the colonial period.

-The only male Acadian Dubois who came to the colony was a young bachelor who arrived aboard one of the Seven Ships from France in 1785.
-He married a fellow Acadian exile from France soon after he reached New Orleans and settled on upper Bayou Lafourche.
-All Acadian Duboiss of South Louisiana are descended from Jacques-Olivier of Cherbourg, France, and his many sons, who either remained on the Lafourche or moved to the western prairies in the 1820s.
-By the 1850s, Jacques-Olivier's descendants in the western parishes rivaled in numbers their Acadian cousins in the Lafourche/Terrebonne valley.
-None of his descendants settled on the river before the War Between the States.
+The only male Acadian Dubois who came to the colony was a young bachelor who arrived aboard one of the Seven Ships from France in 1785 (but his connection to greater Acadia has not been established by this author).
+He married a fellow exile from France soon after he reached New Orleans and settled on upper Bayou Lafourche.
+All Duboiss of South Louisiana who may be Acadian are descended from Jacques-Olivier of Cherbourg, France, and his many sons, who either remained on the Lafourche or moved to the western prairies during the 1820s.
+By the late antebellum period, Jacques-Olivier's descendants in the western parishes rivaled in numbers their cousins in the Lafourche/Terrebonne valley.
+None of Jacques-Olivier's descendants appear to have settled on the river before the War of 1861-65.

-Many of the Duboiss of Louisiana, however, are not Acadian but French Creole or Foreign French, most of whom lived at New Orleans.
+Most of the Duboiss of Louisiana, however, are French Creole or Foreign French, not putatively Acadian.
+Many settled at New Orleans.
 One family settled along the Cane and Red rivers near Natchitoches early in the colonial period.
-Others chose predominantly-Acadian communities around Baton Rouge, along the Acadian Coast, in the Lafourche/Terrebonne valley, and on the western prairies.
+Others settled in predominantly-Acadian communities around Baton Rouge, along the Acadian Coast, in the Lafourche/Terrebonne valley, and on the western prairies.
 Many of these French Creoles, especially on the prairies, married Acadians.

-Judging by the number of slaves they owned, the Duboiss of South Louisiana, both Acadian and French Creole, with one exception, participated only peripherally in the South's antebellum plantation economy.
+Judging by the number of slaves they owned during the late antebellum period, the Duboiss of South Louisiana, both Acadian and French Creole, with one exception, participated only peripherally in the South's antebellum plantation economy.
 No Acadian Dubois appears on the federal slave schedules of 1850 and 1860.
 The family's only substantial slaveholder in Louisiana was French Creole Valentine Dubois, who held 13 slaves in Rapides Parish in 1850 and 17 slaves in Winn Parish a decade later.

-Dozens of Duboiss, both Acadian and French Creole, served Louisiana in uniform during the War Between the States.
+Dozens of Duboiss, both Acadian and French Creole, served Louisiana in uniform during the War of 1861-65.
 At least five of them died in Confederate service. ...

-The family's name also is spelled Dobois, Duboid, Duvois
+The family's name also is spelled Dobois, Duboid, Duvois.
+[See Book Ten for the "Acadian" family's Louisiana "begats"]

 Settlement Abbreviations